1995 Dodge Ram 3500 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1995 Dodge Ram 3500
+A guide to repairs, service, and maintenance costs for your 1995 Dodge Ram 3500

 If a Check Engine Light illuminates indicating leak detection pump (LDP) failure, the cause is often pinched or disconnected vacuum lines to the pump.
 Vacuum lines should be inspected before replacing the leak detection pump.
 Contamination (carbon or debris) in the pump can cause failure and any hoses should be cleared before a new pump is installed.

 Some models could have a severe drift or pull to one side when the brakes were applied.
 If this is not caused by a dragging brake caliper, there is a service bulletin describing the step-by-step diagnosis and many possible solutions.
 Our technicians note the most common solutions are performing a four wheel alignment, checking torque on suspension components, installing shims between the wheels and hubs, and replacing the suspension arms.

 Engine overheating can result from coolant leaks which are commonly found at the thermostat housing gasket, water pump, heater return tube O-ring at the water pump, intake manifold gasket, and timing cover gasket.
 Our technicians recommend a complete inspection of the cooling system after any repairs are made to be sure there are no other leaks.

 1995 Dodge Ram 3500 QuestionsWhat is the cost to overhaul my engine?
 (1 answer)

 This sensor has a Black/Light Blue and Tan/White wires going to it so I believe it's not the IAT sensor as all wiring diagrams I have been able to get hold of show that the IAT sensor has a Black/Light Blue and a Black/Red wires going to it.
 There is a Throttle Body Temperature sensor in the...